 - 2 tablespoon honey or other liquid sweetener (optional)

 - 2 large onions finely diced

-- 2 tsp whole cumin seeds or 1 tsp ground cumin seeds
+- 2 teaspoon whole cumin seeds or 1 teaspoon ground cumin seeds

 - pinch chili flakes